-Hyaluronic acid, in its hydrated form, is a unique polysaccharide polymer, often referred to as a 'gentle giant'.
+Hyaluronic acid, in its hydrated form, is a unique polysaccharide polymer, sometimes referred to as a 'gentle giant'!
 It is found in many tissues, but particularly in cartilage and synovial fluid and consists of a lengthy, flexible, non-branching chain with a repeating disaccharide pattern.
 This pattern comprises alternating uronic acid and aminosugar units.
 Hyaluronic acid is involved in a wide range of roles including tissue hydration and lubrication, cell signalling, extracellular matrix reorganisation and wound repair.

 This involvement of Hyaluronic acid in tissue lubrication and wound healing has meant it has become a well-known additive to both medical and cosmetic skincare treatments, as well as treatments for osteoarthritis.
 The ability to assay or measure hyaluronic acid is therefore of interest to scientific researchers from a range of disciplines.

-Subsequent research in the 1960s, notably by Kay et al. (J. Physical Chem.
-68, 1896 – 1906), revealed that various biological polymers, including proteins, DNA, polar lipids, and glycosaminoglycans, could also induce this third absorbance peak.
-This phenomenon led to the development of the Purple-Jelley assay, named after the purple color of the dye reagent and Edwin Jelley himself.
+Subsequent research in the1960s, notably by Kay et al. (J. Physical Chem.
+68, 1896 – 1906), revealed that various biological polymers, such as proteins, DNA, polar lipids, and glycosaminoglycans (including Hyaluronic acid), also induce this third absorbance peak.
+This phenomenon is exploited in the ‘Purple-Jelley’ assay, named after the purple colour of the dye reagent and Edwin Jelley himself!

-During the assay, hyaluronic acid is selectively purified during the assay sample preparation protocol.
+During the assay, hyaluronic acid is selectively purified via assay's sample preparation protocol.
 This is then reacted with the Purple-Jelley dye reagent, and the absorption of the characteristic third wavelength recorded.
 By comparison with a calibration curve the hyaluronic acid content of the sample can be measured.

 Step 1.
 The assay protocol takes tissue samples through a sequential sample preparation protocol which involves enzymatic protein digestion, followed by precipitation and purification of GAGs, culminating in the precipitation of purified Hyaluronic acid.